cap-js/docs/guides/multitenancy/index.md

 If your application makes use of a service that is not supported out of the box, you can add a custom dependency by providing a custom handler.
 Refer to [Define Dependent Services](../../java/multitenancy#define-dependent-services) for details.
 </div>
 <div class="impl node">
-Some of the xsuaa-based services your application consumes need to be registered as _reuse services_ to work in multitenant environments. `@sap/cds-mtxs` offers an easy way to integrate these dependencies.
+`@sap/cds-mtxs` offers an easy way to integrate these dependencies.
 It supports some services out of the box and also provides a simple API for plugins.

 Most notably, you will need such dependencies for the SAP BTP [Audit Log](https://discovery-center.cloud.sap/serviceCatalog/audit-log-service), [Connectivity](https://discovery-center.cloud.sap/serviceCatalog/connectivity-service), [Destination](https://discovery-center.cloud.sap/serviceCatalog/destination), [HTML5 Application Repository](https://discovery-center.cloud.sap/serviceCatalog/html5-application-repository-service), and [Cloud Portal](https://discovery-center.cloud.sap/serviceCatalog/cloud-portal-service) services.
 All these services are supported natively and can be activated individually by providing configuration in `cds.requires`.
 In the most common case, you simply activate service dependencies like so: